LibreQoE/LibreQoS/README.md

 Because the customers see better performance, ISPs receive fewer support tickets/calls and reduce network traffic from fewer retransmissions.

-A sub-\$200 computer running LibreQoS should be able to shape traffic for hundreds or thousands of customers at 2 Gbps. *(true?)*
+A sub-$600 computer running LibreQoS should be able to shape traffic for hundreds or thousands of customers at 2 Gbps.

 # How does LibreQoS work?